bmcgauley/AI_PROJECT_MANAGEMENT/TASK.md

 - [ ] Implement proper connection retry mechanism for Docker-hosted Ollama (May 7, 2025)
 - [ ] Create comprehensive tests for cross-platform functionality (May 6, 2025)
 - [ ] Document platform-specific installation requirements in README.md (May 6, 2025)
+- [ ] Fix agent collaboration issues causing Project Manager to dominate responses (May 8, 2025)
+- [ ] Implement better agent response integration in ChatCoordinatorAgent (May 8, 2025)
+- [ ] Add improved agent handoff mechanisms between specialized agents (May 8, 2025)
+- [ ] Create more balanced expertise routing algorithm for request distribution (May 8, 2025)

 ## Future Tasks
 1. Performance optimization